Electric Vehicle Technical Terms Explained

 de-ICE refers to the conversion of and ICE vehicle to a Plug-In Hybrid, more commonly referred to in this context as a NICE vehicle.
 A couple of solutions are found online as aftermarket solutions.

 Government and State incentives are used to encourage buyers to choose a Plug-in Electric Vehicle as a means of combatting greenhouse gas emissions.
 Purchase price incentives, tax rebates or vehicle registration incentives are most common.
-Other incentives for EVs can include exemptions and waivers from parking fees, road taxes, low company car tax, exemption from city emissions and congestion charges and access to bus lines or city centres. wattEV2buy provides country specific incentives in its global sales section.
+Other incentives for EVs can include exemptions and waivers from parking fees, road taxes, low company car tax, exemption from city emissions and congestion charges and access to bus lines or city centers. wattEV2buy provides country-specific incentives in its global sales section.

 Kilowatt-hour (kWh) is the measurement of a unit of energy equivalent to the energy transferred in one hour by one kilowatt of power.
 In Electric vehicles the battery size is measured in kilowatt-hours and the electricity used to charge the battery is billed in kWh’s, making it comparable to a combustion vehicle (ICE’s) fuel tank.
 The cost per mile is not normally provided on the sticker data provided by dealerships. wattEV2Buy provides a handy tool to compare the various Plug-In vehicles cost per mile or kilometer making it comparable in the class and with combustion vehicles.